MarkDaoust/mvn/README.md

 ### WARNING:

-    1) I'm learning all of this as I do it, I may have made some mistakes.
+    1) I was learning all of this as I did it, I may have made some mistakes.
         If it doesn't have automated tests, it doesn't work.

     2) Second system effect: what's here currently is the "first-system".
-        Expect everything to change

 ## Target API
 The goal is to make these probability distributions 'easy'.
 Not all of this works yet.
-Some of it is more general than just the MVN distribution.

-### Principal Components:

-    M = mvn.Mvn(data)
-    P = M(1:3)

 ### Sensor fusion